Yandex Cloud

 • Force parallel mode All interfaces

-• off (FORCE_PARALLEL_MODE_OFF for Terraform, API, and CLI): Use parallel mode only when a performance increase is expected.
+• off (FORCE_PARALLEL_MODE_OFF for Terraform, API, and CLI): Enable parallel mode only if it is expected to increase performance.

-• on (FORCE_PARALLEL_MODE_ON for Terraform, API, and CLI): Force parallel mode for all queries where it is safe.
+• on (FORCE_PARALLEL_MODE_ON for Terraform, API, and CLI): Force parallel mode for all queries that can be executed safely in parallel.

-• regress (FORCE_PARALLEL_MODE_REGRESS for Terraform, API, and CLI): Equivalent to on, but the standard output is the same as when using off.
+• regress (FORCE_PARALLEL_MODE_REGRESS for Terraform, API, and CLI): Equivalent to on, but generates output identical to the off state.

 The default value is off.